sconcepcion21/the-real-devops-challenge/SOLUTIONS.md

 Once you've got dockerized all the API components (python app and database), you are ready to make a docker-compose file.
 KISS.

 ------

+version: '3': Specifies the version of the Docker Compose syntax being used.

+services: Defines the services that make up the application.

+mongodb: Defines the MongoDB service.

+build: Specifies how to build the MongoDB container image.

+context: .: Indicates that the build context is the current directory where the docker-compose.yml file is located.

+dockerfile: Dockerfile-mongodb: Specifies the name of the Dockerfile to use for building the MongoDB container image.

+ports: Maps the host ports to the container.
+In this case, port 27017 of the host is mapped to port 27017 of the container, allowing access to the MongoDB instance from the host.

+volumes: Defines the volumes to be used in the MongoDB container.
+In this case, a volume named "dbdata" is created and mounted to the "/data/db" directory in the container.
+This allows for persistent storage of MongoDB data even if the container is stopped or removed.

+app: Defines the application service.

+build: Specifies how to build the application container image.

+context: .: Indicates that the build context is the current directory.

+dockerfile: Dockerfile-app: Specifies the name of the Dockerfile to use for building the application container image.

+ports: Maps the host ports to the container.
+In this case, port 8080 of the host is mapped to port 8080 of the container, allowing access to the application from the host.

+depends_on: Indicates that this service depends on the MongoDB service.
+Docker Compose ensures that the MongoDB service is started before this service.

+environment: Defines the environment variables to be used in the application container.
+In this case, the "MONGO_URI" environment variable is set to "mongodb://mongodb:27017/test", which is the connection URL to the MongoDB instance.

+volumes: Defines the volumes to be used in the services.

+dbdata: Defines the "dbdata" volume to be used for persistent storage of MongoDB data.